 Lead-Based Paint Programs

-Commerce regulates certification, accreditation, enforcement and compliance for firms and individuals to use lead-safe work practices when working on pre-1978 homes or child-occupied facilities.
-The regulations apply to training and certification requirements for individuals and firms and to accreditation requirements for training programs.
+The Department of Commerce regulates certification, accreditation, enforcement and compliance for firms and individuals who must use lead-safe work practices when working on pre-1978 homes or child-occupied facilities.